6. Four Village Churches in rural Leicestershire

 Scenes from the English 'MIDLANDS'

-All can for part of a tourist car-trip by the visitor to rural Leicestershire
+All can be part of a tourist car-trip by the visitor to rural Leicestershire

 St John the Baptist Church, Kings Norton, Leicestershire

 St John the Baptist Church, Kings Norton.
 A splendid Gothic Rival Church designed by local architect John Wing the younger (1728-1794).
 It is a fine Georgian church and the rebuild was completed in one year, 1757, 1761 or 1770?

 A spire was added in 1775 to St John the Baptist Church, Kings Norton but was destroyed by fire in a storm in 1850 having been hit by lightning twice!

 St Peter's Church, Gaulby, Leicestershire

 St Peter's Church, Gaulby.
 St Peter's Church, Gaulby.
 The medieval church has been substantially rebuilt in stages between 1741 and 1941 and no trace of the 12th century church remains.
 The 1741 architect was Mr Wing (senior, see work of 'junior' above)

 The first church was built in the early 12th century, the 2nd about 1500 and the 3rd in 1741 except the chancel.
 The tower is built of local brown ironstone and a cream limestone from Stamford or Rutland and note the 'Chinese' detailed pinnacles on the top of the 'classical' tower.

 St Michael's Church, Illston-on-the-Hill, Leicestershire

 St Michael and All Angels Church in the ancient parish of Illston-on-the-Hill is a fine looking early 13th C church set in a very quiet village above the rolling Leicestershire countryside.